19hours/sg-statutes/Acts/Income Tax Act.md

 (A) such spouse a deduction of $3,500;

-(B) such spouse from whom he was separated by an order of court or deed of separation, a deduction of the amount of payments made in accordance with such order or deed or $3,500, whichever is the less; or
+(B) such spouse (being his wife) from whom he was separated by an order of court or deed of separation, a deduction of the amount of payments made in accordance with such order or deed or $3,500, whichever is the less; or

 [Act 29/2010 wef Y/A 2010 & Sub Ys/A:2010-ACT-29]

-(C) such previous spouse whose marriage with him has been dissolved by any court of competent jurisdiction, a deduction of the amount of alimony paid to the previous spouse or $3,500, whichever is the less:
+(C) such previous spouse (being his ex-wife) whose marriage with him has been dissolved by any court of competent jurisdiction, a deduction of the amount of alimony paid to the previous spouse or $3,500, whichever is the less:

 [Act 29/2010 wef Y/A 2010 & Sub Ys/A:2010-ACT-29]